krlvi/java-rdeps-priv/README.md

 sjaflsdikjfdsl#dfjailsjava-rdeps

-lfsdjlkfjdsaGiven a Java method, `java-rdeps` evaluates its transitive closure of reverse dependencies.
+lfkdjl1fsdjlkfjdsaGiven a Java method, `java-rdeps` evaluates its transitive closure of reverse dependencies.
 It prints the resulting call graph to standard out in DOT format.

 The functionality of `java-rdeps` dsxfdfsree.